Ribbon graphs and bialgebra of Lagrangian subspaces: Acknowledgements

 \section{Acknowledgements}

 This work grew out of a question by S.~Lando about generalization of the notion of interlace polynomials to framed graphs.
 We would like to thank S.~Lando, M.~Kazaryan and V.~Vassiliev for useful discussions and comments.
 We also express our gratitude to N.~Netrusova and A.~Vorontsov; we benefited a lot from discussions with them.
+Finally, we would like to thank the referee for his careful reading, useful references and helpful remarks.

 The article was prepared within the framework of a subsidy granted to the HSE by the Government of the Russian Federation for the implementation of the Global Competitiveness Program.
-The authors were partially supported by RFBR project 13-01-00969-a (V.K.), Dynasty foundation and Simons-IUM fellowship (E.S.).This work started during E.S.'s visit to the University of Rennes~1; we are grateful to this institution for excellent working conditions and to CNRS for the financial support of the visit.
+The authors were partially supported by RFBR projects 13-01-00969-a and 16-01-00748-a (V.K.), Dynasty foundation and Simons-IUM fellowship (E.S.).
+This work started during E.S.'s visit to the University of Rennes~1; we are grateful to this institution for excellent working conditions and to CNRS for the financial support of the visit.

 We dedicate this paper to the memory of our dear friend and teacher Sergei Vassilievich Duzhin (1956--2015).